 This rightouss man was a descendant of the godly Seth.
 After the death of Abel, the Lord gave Adam and Eve another son, they named Seth.
 This was a godly man and his descendants walked in the path of God.
 Seth’s great-great-great grandson, Enoch was such a holy man that the Lord translated him to heaven when he was 365 years old (Genesis 5:22–24).

 Enoch’s son Methusaleh was also righteous and lived to be 969 years old.
 “Methuselah lived one hundred and eighty-seven years, and begot Lamech.
 After he begot Lamech, Methuselah lived seven hundred and eighty-two years, and had sons and daughters”(Genesis 5: 25,26).

 Lamech lived one hundred and eighty-two years, and had a son, they named Noah.
 For they said, “This one will comfort us concerning our work and the toil of our hands, because of the ground which the Lord has cursed” (Genesis 5: 29).
 The name “Noah,” means “to comfort.”

 After Lamech begot Noah, he lived five hundred and ninety-five years, and had sons and daughters.
 So, all his days were seven hundred and seventy-seven years; and he died (Genesis 5:30-31).
 He was a holy man who followed in the footsteps of his exemplary grandfather Enoch and his godly, long-lived father Methuselah.

 After the death of Lamech, Noah, lived among a very evil world (Genesis 6:90).
 But he found grace in the eyes of the Lord (Genesis 6:8).
-So, God commanded him to build an Ark to save his family and the animals because God intended to destroy the world by the flood (Genesis 6-7).
+So, God commanded him to build an Ark to save his family and the animals because God intended to destroy the world by the flood for their great wickedness (Genesis 6-7).